Description

 Session 2: How Flood Risk Modelling Shapes Planning Decisions

-This session will focus on how flood risk modelling supports the delivery of robust Flood Risk Assessments, with a particular emphasis on the practical use of Flood Modeller.
-It will build directly on the first webinar in this series, moving from what a Flood Risk Assessment involves to how modelling is undertaken in practice.
+This session focuses on how flood risk modelling supports the delivery of robust Flood Risk Assessments, with a particular emphasis on the practical use of Flood Modeller.
+It builds directly on the first webinar in this series, moving from what a Flood Risk Assessment involves to how modelling is undertaken in practice.

-In this webinar, Konrad Adams, Associate Director of Software Development at Jacobs, will use real-world examples to explore how appropriate modelling approaches are selected and applied, including 1D, 2D and linked models, and how these choices influence the quality and suitability of FRA outputs.
+In this webinar, Konrad Adams, Associate Director of Software Development at Jacobs, uses real-world examples to explore how appropriate modelling approaches are selected and applied, including 1D, 2D and linked models, and how these choices influence the quality and suitability of FRA outputs.

 Our host